 - Good relationships and respect for differences between people by celebrating different families, cultures and communities.

-Progression of learning
+Progression of learning and skills

 Please find below the progression of learning in PSHE